Tapish0305/Medical_Imaging/README.md

   # Project Title
- This project focuses on detecting medical conditions from chest X-ray images using YOLOv5.
+ This project focuses on detecting medical conditions from chest X-ray images using YOLOv5 and YOLOv8.
 It involves image preprocessing, data augmentation, model training, and performance evaluation to improve detection accuracy in radiology.
   # Dataset Overview
  This project utilizes three datasets for training and evaluation:
  1. Vinbigdata-512-Image-Dataset-